 How much gear is attached to the edges of our global ICT infrastructure?
-Our estimate has now reached 17 billion items, driven by mobile and broadcast devices.
-The World Bank tells us that the western hemisphere now has more mobile phones than people.
-This is an average number; 30% of Latin America's population lack access to mobile services.)
+Our estimate is now approaching 18 billion items, driven by mobile and broadcast devices.
+The World Bank reported in April 2013 that the western hemisphere has more mobile phones than people.
+(This is an average number; 30% of Latin America's population lack access to mobile services.)
 More of the world's population have mobile phones than have toilets!

 |Cable, Sat & DTV STBs, DVRs||0.8|

 |Personal Music Players||0.4|

 Portable GPS units for driving, boating, backcountry, etc. excluding GPS-equipped smart phones and tablets

 Mobile devices - phones, tablets, navigation systems - are the largest segment, now surpassing the glabal population.
 Mobile phones alone will likely surpass the global population in 2014.

 Broadcast devices - radios, televisions, STBs - are the second largest segment at over 4 billion.
 Broadcast is the original broadband wireless ICT infrastructure.
 It is still expanding worldwide even as it converts from analog to digital and uses many ICT technologies.
 Broadcast shares with other forms of ICT the same issues of resource consumption, toxin emissions, and e-waste.